akhilprs/EagleUserbot/README.md

 [![License](https://img.shields.io/badge/License-AGPL-blue)](https://github.com/akhilprs/EagleUserbot/blob/main/LICENSE)
 [![My Channel](https://img.shields.io/badge/Telegram-Personal%20Channel-informational)](https://telegram.dog/akhilprs)

+Note :- This is the stable version of Eagle Userbot...
+More features will be added in next update...!!!

 ## Installing ⬇️

 > Click on options to expand.
 In general, you need a hosting server to run your bot.